manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

   that it specifies the coordinates of the camera pixels and contains the same optical information.
-The two object classes differ in that an :class:`.Image` must contain data for all of the coordinates, while an :class:`.ImageSchema` can contain data, but does not have to.
+The two object classes differ in that an :class:`.Image` must contain data for all of the coordinates, while an :class:`.ImageSchema`contains only the locations.
 So, Holopy allows you to provide an :class:`Image` anywhere an :class:`ImageSchema` is needed.
-This comes in handy if _[SOMEONE FINISH THIS]...
+This comes in handy when fitting to an :class:`.Image` you have already loaded.

 If you want to model other kinds of detectors, you can specify all of the measurement locations using a pure :class:`.Schema` object or one